-- learn the basics of bioinformatics and develop awareness of the interdisciplinary nature of this field. - learn about biological databases, sequence retrieval, alignment, and phylogenetic analysis using various tools. - understand the basic concept of sampling methods, data classification, presentation and statistical analysis.
+- learn the basics of bioinformatics and develop awareness of the interdisciplinary nature of this field. - learn about biological databases, and perform sequence retrieval, alignment, and phylogenetic analysis using various tools. - Understand and apply the basic concepts of sampling methods, data classification, presentation and statistical analysis.